-Het Laatste Nieuws: Aleksandr Skorobogatov: a young Russian literary lion
+Het Laatste Nieuws about Russian Gothic: Aleksandr Skorobogatov, a young Russian Literary Lion

 As we know, Russian novels are not only thick but they also teach us important lessons about life.
 Many works in classical Russian literature and in the 20th century contain great fundamental truths and an essential message.
 Recently, however, things seem to be changing.